 (C) The same claimant is seeking registration of both the recorded literary, dramatic, or musical work and the sound recording.

 (v) Class SE: Serials.
 A serial is a work issued or intended to be issued in successive parts bearing numerical or chronological designations and intended to be continued indefinitely.
-This class includes periodicals; newspapers; annuals; and the journals, proceedings, transactions, etc. of societies.
+This class includes periodicals (including newspapers); annuals; and the journals, proceedings, transactions, etc. of societies.

 (2) Submission of application for registration.
 For purposes of registration, an applicant may submit an application for registration of individual works and certain groups of works electronically through the Copyright Office's website, or by using the printed forms prescribed by the Register of Copyrights.

-(D) Deposit materials in support of an online application may be submitted electronically in a digital format (if eligible) along with the application and payment, or an applicant may send physical copies or phonorecords as necessary to satisfy the best edition requirements, by mail to the Copyright Office, using the required shipping slip generated during the online registration process.
+(C) Deposit materials in support of an online application may be submitted electronically in a digital format (if eligible) along with the application and filing fee, or an applicant may send physical copies or phonorecords as necessary to satisfy the best edition requirements, by mail to the Copyright Office, using the required shipping slip generated during the online registration process.

-(3) Continuation sheets.
-A continuation sheet (Form CON) is appropriate only in the case when a printed form application is used and where additional space is needed by the applicant to provide all relevant information concerning a claim to copyright.
-An application may include more than one continuation sheet, subject to the limitations in paragraph (b)(10)(v) of this section.
+(C) A continuation sheet (Form CON) is appropriate only in the case when a printed form application is used and where additional space is needed by the applicant to provide all relevant information concerning a claim to copyright.
+An application may include more than one continuation sheet.

-(A) In the case of published works: all copyrightable elements that are otherwise recognizable as self-contained works, that are included in a single unit of publication, and in which the copyright claimant is the same; and
+(4) Registration as one work.
+For the purpose of registration on one application and upon the payment of one filing fee, the following shall be considered one work: In the case of published works, all copyrightable elements that are otherwise recognizable as self-contained works, that are included in the same unit of publication, and in which the copyright claimant is the same.

 (5) Group registration of related works: Automated databases.